edb-postgres-for-kubernetes-charts

 edb-postgres-for-kubernetes-charts is distributed under Apache License 2.0.

-IMPORTANT: Both the operators and the operand images are distributed under different license terms, in particular the EDB Postgres for Kubernetes operator and the EDB Postgres Distributed for Kubernetes operator are distributed under the EnterpriseDB Limited Use License.
+IMPORTANT: Both the operators and the operand images are distributed under different license terms, in particular the EDB Postgres for Kubernetes operator and the EDB Postgres Distributed for Kubernetes operator are distributed under the EnterpriseDB End User License Agreement.

 Copyright (C) 2021 EnterpriseDB Corporation.